LifaqiangUrumqi/HaiZei/README.md

 # HaiZei
-This is my class notes and code.
+This is my notes and code in class.